PrincetonUniversity/AcceleDev/README.md

 - Should news page be ascending or descending?
 - I changed a lot of your text because it sounded horrible.
 Is the new text acceptable?
+  - Most importantly, I did not change the home page blurbs.
+You cannot call yourself a "chemistry company" because it will not sound 'unique', it will sound ungramatical.
+Additionally, the "Why we're unique" blurbs are meant to be SHORT and CLEVER.
+It will look very bad to put the long-winded, description-laden paragraphs you sent me.
+That's why they link to the ABOUT PAGE for MORE INFORMATION!
+  - Also, I chose to not delete some of the sections you eliminated because I feel they add important information about the company's capabilities and advantages.
+- A lot of the text you requested on the new Production Facilities page is identical to the Nanjing R&D page.
+This should probably be changed.

 ###### ###### ###### ###### ###### ######### ###### ###### ###### ###### ######